 - try to contact the priest

-- get all possible information on availability of books, copies, etc
+- get on the phone all possible information on availability of books, copies, etc

 - email you back with our estimate of fees and expenses for a first visit to the parish church.

-- fee: 300 EUR (research, English translations of documents, email reports, delivery as download)
+- Fee for one session: 300 EUR (including research, English translations of documents, images if allowed, email reports).

-- distance: 0.50 EUR per km - This means if the church is 80 km away from our base, it will be 80 EUR
+- Travel expenses: 0.50 EUR per km - This means if the church is 80 km away from our base, it will be 80 EUR.

-- digital photos: 30 EUR, all pictures taken recorded on disk or memory (if allowed)
+- Digital photos (if allowed): 30 EUR, all pictures taken recorded on disk or memory or uploaded to a cloud.